Benjamin-Ogunsade/Agile-Development-with-Azure-Building-a-CI-CD-Pipeline/README.md

 Now that you are in the virtual environment named .myrepo, please navigate to the local cloned repo Project2.

-TheN run the below command
+Then run the below command
 ````
 make all
 ````